rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  The FEP film may be too tight or too loose.

-·  You may be using resin formulated for SLA laser or DLP printers.
-Check the resin manufacturer's recommendations.
+·  You may be using bad resin, either very expired or contaminated with cleaning product, or a resin formulated for SLA laser or DLP printers.

-·  Are you using a specialty monomer-free resin such as Blue cast?
+·  Are you using a specialty resin for casting such as Blue cast?
 You may need a primer coat.
 Check the resin manufacturer's recommendations.

 ·  If all else fails, check your plate level once again and use Z=0!